 The Town of Boonton public parking enterprise shall be in operation between the hours of 8:00 a.m. and 6:00 p.m., Monday through Saturday, except on legal holidays.
 During these days and times, a fee may or may not be required to park vehicles in designated regulated spaces.

 The regulations contained in this chapter shall be enforced by sworn members or specifically trained civilian employees, known as Parking Enforcement Officers, of the Police Department.

 [Amended 8-18-2008 by Ord.
 No. 11-2008; 12-16-2019 by Ord.
 No. 22-2019; 12-16-2019 by Ord.
 No. 17-2019]

 The daily fee for use of a regulated parking space in the municipal lots shall be a deposit of $1 in U.S. currency into the appropriate number slot of the coin box.

-Meter rate for use of a short-term regulated parking space shall be $0.25 for each 30 minutes to a maximum of two hours.
-U.S. currency, "quarters only."
+Meter rates for use of a short-term regulated parking space shall be $0.25 for each 30 minutes to a maximum of two hours, U.S. currency, quarters only.

-Replacement fee of $25 for annual parking permits; lost, stolen or mutilated.
+There shall be a replacement fee of $25 for annual parking permits that are lost, stolen or mutilated.

 Unless another penalty is expressly provided by New Jersey statute, every person convicted of a violation of § 201-6, overtime parking, or any supplement thereto shall be liable to a penalty of: $35.